-CA Process Automation provides audit trails to trace and record activity for configuration objects (Domain, environments, agents, and Orchestrators), and Library objects (folders and automation objects).
-The product provides an audit trail browser for viewing audit records on any of these objects.
+CA Process Automation provides audit trails to trace and record activity for configuration objects (Domain, Environments, Agents, and Orchestrators), and Library objects (folders and automation objects).
+The CA Process Automation Client provides an audit trail browser for viewing audit records on any of these objects.
 A Domain administrator can view the audit trail for the Domain.
 An Environment configuration administrator can view the audit trail for an Environment.
 A production user with read permission can view the audit trail for an object.

-View the Audit Trail for an Orchestrator (see page 73) View the Audit Trail for an Agent (see page 75) View the Audit Trail for a Touchpoint, Touchpoint Group, or Host Group (see page 76)
+View the Audit Trail for an Orchestrator (see page 67) View the Audit Trail for an Agent (see page 69) View the Audit Trail for a Touchpoint, Touchpoint Group, or Host Group (see page 70)